|

 How do we know what is useless?
 What we think we see is sometimes not what

-man were watching for the first time, a Thai Boxer throw a roundhouse kick
+Savate man were watching for the first time, a Thai Boxer throw a

-useless is that you don't reject anything until you know why you are
+rejecting what is useless is that you don't reject anything until you know

-rejecting it!
-You could be throwing away a real jewel because of your own
+why you are rejecting it!
+You could be throwing away a real jewel because

-lack of understanding.
-Possibly your timing or distance is off; or your
+of your own lack of understanding.
+Possibly your timing or distance is

-coordination needs improvement.
-Would you reject batting in baseball just
+off; or your coordination needs improvement.
+Would you reject batting in

-because the times you tried it you struck out?
-Most of the time it's your
+baseball just because the times you tried it you struck out?
+Most of the

-own fault that the technique doesn't work, so before you reject anything
+time it's your own fault that the technique doesn't work, so before you

 3. Add what is specifically your own.

-sake of being different or to make ourselves or style unique and different
+the sake of being different or to make ourselves or style unique and

-from everyone else.
-It is understanding the principle at the core that
+different from everyone else.
+It is understanding the principle at the

-really counts.
-By knowing ourselves and understanding the root motions we
+core that really counts.
+By knowing ourselves and understanding the root

-can then modify to our personal preferences.
-For example, how many of us
+motions we can then modify to our personal preferences.
+For example, how

-still drive the way we were taught in driving school?
-It is because of our
+many of us still drive the way we were taught in driving school?
+It is

-experience in driving that we can add our personal modifications or cheat
+because of our experience in driving that we can add our personal

-in practical application-action.
-Sparring helps in this regard and no wonder
+application-action.
+Sparring helps in this regard and no wonder Lee

 4. Man, the creating individual: